zi-hui/tp/docs/DeveloperGuide.md

 |-----|-----|
 |**Pros** | This gives us more flexibility on what object can be created with different variables since there are two methods of recipe deletion. |
 |**Cons** | There is an overload of constructors.|

+Rationale for using this: As there are two different types of deletion, it would be simpler and increase cohesion as it is more easier to express these constructors' functionality at a higher level.

 Alternative 2: Usage of 1 constructor <br>